How to Use USAJOBS Saved Searches for a Smarter Federal Government Job Search

-The Saved Searches feature helps you identify jobs in your area of interest.
+The USAJOBS "Saved Searches" feature helps you identify jobs in your area of interest.
 After you set up the specific search criteria, the Saved Searches feature will automatically find and retrieve available jobs based on your specific search criteria.
-When it finds a position that matches your requirements, it notifies you via email.
+When it finds a position that matches your requirements, you can set it to notify you via email.

 With the thousands of jobs posted on USAJOBS.gov, this feature is critical for helping you narrow your search results in a timely fashion.

 You must have a USAJOBS.gov account to create a Saved Search, so if you do not have one, visit USAJOBS.gov, and use the option to Create your account now.
 Then, follow the instructions below to set up your Saved Searches.